Compass (NYSE:COMP) Shares Gap Down to $2.82

-Compass, Inc. (NYSE:COMP – Get Rating)’s share price gapped down before the market opened on Thursday .
+Compass, Inc. (NYSE:COMP – Get Rating)’s share price gapped down prior to trading on Thursday .
 The stock had previously closed at $2.82, but opened at $2.71.
-Compass shares last traded at $2.72, with a volume of 1,393 shares traded.
+Compass shares last traded at $2.72, with a volume of 1,393 shares trading hands.

-A number of research analysts have recently issued reports on the company.
-UBS Group started coverage on Compass in a report on Friday, December 2nd.
-They issued a “neutral” rating and a $2.75 target price on the stock.
-Morgan Stanley dropped their price objective on shares of Compass from $4.20 to $4.00 and set an “equal weight” rating on the stock in a research note on Monday, November 14th.
-Finally, The Goldman Sachs Group reduced their target price on shares of Compass from $7.50 to $4.50 and set a “buy” rating for the company in a research note on Tuesday, October 18th.
-Four investment analysts have rated the stock with a hold rating and five have assigned a buy rating to the company’s stock.
-Based on data from MarketBeat.com, the stock currently has an average rating of “Moderate Buy” and an average price target of $7.03.
+Several research analysts have issued reports on COMP shares.
+The Goldman Sachs Group cut their price objective on Compass from $7.50 to $4.50 and set a “buy” rating for the company in a research report on Tuesday, October 18th.
+UBS Group initiated coverage on shares of Compass in a report on Friday, December 2nd.
+They issued a “neutral” rating and a $2.75 price target for the company.
+Finally, Morgan Stanley decreased their price objective on shares of Compass from $4.20 to $4.00 and set an “equal weight” rating on the stock in a report on Monday, November 14th.
+Four investment analysts have rated the stock with a hold rating and five have issued a buy rating to the company’s stock.
+According to MarketBeat.com, the company has an average rating of “Moderate Buy” and an average price target of $7.03.

 Compass Company Profile